 “Once you have the Key card with Travel Wallet, you never have to get back in line,” said Rich Burnfield, SEPTA’s deputy general manager and treasurer.

 While Monday's expansion of the Travel Wallet marks the last stage of introducing the cards in the city, the cards still aren't functional on Regional Rail.
 When that will happen isn't clear.
-In mid-April, SEPTA will start selling Quick Trips — single-trip one-way tickets — on the Regional Rail's Airport Line.
+On April 17, SEPTA will start selling Quick Trips — single-trip one-way tickets — on the Regional Rail's Airport Line.

 SEPTA Key card readers on turnstiles are also designed to scan credit or debit cards with embedded chips, and are compatible with a smartphone app, meaning riders would eventually not need a separate fare card.